 - It is a process that builds trust gradually by taking time to discover the specific needs of specific audiences.
-This enables an increase of credibility: in effect, a marketing strategy based on individual cases rather than no-name masses sounds much more thoughtful.
+This enables an increase in credibility.
+In fact, a marketing strategy based on individual cases rather than no-name masses sounds much more brilliant.

 - Inbound marketing is mostly a non-intrusive approach.
 The customers remain free to decide when, where, and how to buy, making engagements at their own pace.

 - It is cost-effective in most cases, even for beginner companies and/or those having a small budget.
 A well-managed website is often enough for launching the major parts of the campaigns.